dafydd2277/systemAdmin/git/README.md

 git config --global push.default matching

 # Set a global editor for commit messages
-git config --global core.editor /usr/bin/vim
+git config --global core.editor "/usr/bin/env vim"

 # Helpful aliases
 # For the first one, see https://github.com/crc8/GitVersionTree or